divinetettey/git-proxy/packages/common/README.md

-# git-proxy-core
+# git-proxy-common
-This package comprises the core libraries used for Git Proxy services.
+This package comprises the common libraries used for Git Proxy services.
 This includes libraries for parsing git data for a checked out repository, filters for git actions as well as the main policy manager functionality.